 • crawling_exa — Extract full page content from a known URL.
 Similar to our Fetch MCP server, but through Exa’s extraction pipeline.

 • people_search_exa — Find people and professional profiles.
-Exa claims over 1 billion indexed profiles.
+Exa claims over 1 billion indexed profiles with 50M+ weekly updates.

 • deep_researcher_start — Launch an autonomous AI research agent that searches, reads, and synthesizes a detailed report.
 This is an asynchronous operation — you start it and check back.